glerner/WP-Website-Mastery-color-palette-generator/Readme.md

 npm run dev
 ```

 Keep the terminal running.
+Stop with 'q' then Enter, or you can press ctrl+c.
-Stop with Ctrl+C. After restarting your machine or IDE, run `npm run dev` again.
+After restarting your machine or IDE, run `npm run dev` again.

 * __Build and preview production bundle__